JunyiZhou-Conny/PediatricSavior/README.md

 #### Rendering
 The component renders the following UI elements:
-- **Input Fields**: For entering the participant ID and selecting a date filter.
+- **Input Fields**: For entering the pre-defined unique participant ID.
 - **Fetch Button**: Triggers the chat history fetching process.
 - **Error Display**: Conditionally shown if an error occurs during data fetching.
 - **Chat Logs**: Displays the chat history, grouped by date, if available.